paritytech/polkadot-sdk/src/api/extrinsic_v1_submitAndWatch.md

 # extrinsic_v1_submitAndWatch

 **Parameters**:

-    - `extrinsic`: A hexadecimal-encoded SCALE-encoded extrinsic to try to include in a block.
+    - `extrinsic`: String containing the hexadecimal-encoded SCALE-encoded extrinsic to try to include in a block.

-**Return value**: An opaque string representing the subscription.
+**Return value**: String representing the subscription.

+The string returned by this function is opaque and its meaning can't be interpreted by the JSON-RPC client.
+It is only meant to be potentially passed to `extrinsic_v1_unwatch`.

 This function is similar to the current `author_submitAndWatchExtrinsic`.
 Note that `author_submitExtrinsic` is gone because it seems not useful.